radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Task Scheduler and Tasks](Media/Image3.185.jpg)

-Figure 47: Task Scheduler and Tasks
+Figure 49: Task Scheduler and Tasks

->[!note]
->Logs related to tasks are located in <RLI_HOME>/vds_server/logs/scheduler/task.<task_name>.log
+>[!note] Logs related to tasks are located in <RLI_HOME>/vds_server/logs/scheduler/task.<task_name>.log

 ### Log Viewer Tab

 On the Server Control Panel > Logs Viewer Tab, you will find the logging console.

->[!note]
->Only users that belong to the Directory Administrators group have access to the Log Viewer tab.
+>[!note] Only users that belong to the Directory Administrators group have access to the Log Viewer tab.

 Select the log file from the drop-down list.
 You can also set a filter to limit your view of the log based on certain criteria (this only filters on the subset of log data visible in the log window), refresh the log view and/or choose to refresh continuously.

 ![Log Viewer](Media/Image3.186.jpg)

-Figure 48: Log Viewer
+Figure 50: Log Viewer

->[!warning]
->If you change the log location of RadiantOne server log, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
+>[!warning] If you change the log location of RadiantOne server log, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
 A basic text viewer (like Notepad) must be used instead.

 For complete details on logs and troubleshooting, please see the RadiantOne Logging and Troubleshooting Guide.